bdonlan/invokedynamic-proxy/README.md

   method implementations from a Proxy method handler.
 With invokedynamic-proxy, the superclass or default method is passed in to your handler (and you also get a Lookup instance with access to private and super-methods of the proxy class).

+## What version of Java does this need?

+Java 8.
+Not for any particularly compelling reason, but if you're on Java 7 you really ought to move on to 8 anyway, just for the security support.

 ## License